Million Dollar Maybe: Production

 "Million Dollar Maybe" was written by Bill Odenkirk and directed by Chris Clements.
 In July 2009, it was announced that singer Chris Martin of the band Coldplay would guest star as himself in the episode.
 In an interview with Entertainment Weekly, showrunner Al Jean commented: "When Bart goes to the bathroom, Coldplay has to stop."

 The episode featured a new character created by the winner of the "Best.
 Character.
 Ever." contest, in which fans could submit their own ideas for a new, and possibly recurring, Simpsons character.
 Over 25,000 entries were sent in.
-The winner of the contest was Peggy Black from Orange, Connecticut, who created the character Ricardo Bomba.
+The winner of the contest was 52 year old Peggy Black from Orange, Connecticut, who created the character Ricardo Bomba.
 She described Ricardo as "someone that all the women love and all the men want to be".
 Black's inspiration for the character came from the fact that there were no characters like him on The Simpsons, and she thought Springfield needed "something like a Casanova".
 As part of the winning prize, Black was sent to work with the show's producers in Los Angeles.
 She worked with the animators to bring the character to life.
 In an interview with the Associated Press, Black stated she "described the character and they drew him so I could see if that was my vision of him".
 She continued, "It's amazing to see how they captured what I imagined.
 He's over the top."
 Executive producer Al Jean was one of the judges of the contest, which he described as "a thank you to loyal fans".
 Jean also noted that there is a possibility the Ricardo character might appear on the show again although this seems unlikely since the character appears to have been killed in a fiery car crash.

 This episode contains several references pertaining to music, media, film, and other pop cultural phenomena.
 "Million Dollar Maybe" is the second episode in the series to have a title that parodies that of the film Million Dollar Baby, the first being the seventeenth-season episode "Million Dollar Abie".
 The Funtendo Zii is a fictional console that parodies the Nintendo Wii.
 And Zii Sports is a fictional game that parodies the game that is bundled with most Wii consoles, Wii Sports.